A Political Action Committee Supporting LGBTQ+ Issues in the Bay Area & Central coast

 Our Mission

-The Bay Area Municipal Elections Committee (BAYMEC) is a four-county lesbian, gay, bisexual, and transgender (LGBT) political action committee (PAC).
-It has been advocating for the civil rights of LGBT people since 1984.
+The Bay Area Municipal Elections Committee (BAYMEC) is a four-county lesbian, gay, bisexual, transgender and queer + (LGBTQ+) political action committee (PAC).
+It has been advocating for the civil and human rights of LGBTQ+ people since 1984.
 It is the only political action committee dedicated to this purpose in the central coast counties of San Mateo, Santa Clara, Santa Cruz, and Monterey.
 BAYMEC is governed by a Board of Directors and is supported solely through private contributions.
+Our Board of Directors is all volunteer and we are always looking for new LGBTQ+ Board Members.

 About BAYMEC

-The organization’s purpose is to lobby and fight for LGBT civil rights.
-BAYMEC has raised its concerns with countless politicians; worked to elect LGBT people and supportive allies to political offices; lobbied Sacramento and the state on AIDS and LGBT civil rights; and worked with police, fire department, governmental, organizational, and a variety of community groups to further equality for LGBTs.
-However, perhaps one of BAYMEC’s greatest accomplishments is ongoing: It provides an experienced, broad-based, and coherent political voice for the LGBT community.
+The organization’s purpose is to lobby and fight for LGBTQ+ civil and human rights.
+BAYMEC has raised its concerns with countless politicians; worked to elect LGBTQ+ people and supportive allies to political offices; lobbied Sacramento and the state on AIDS and LGBTQ+ civil and human rights; and worked with police, fire department, governmental, organizational, and a variety of community groups to further equality for LGBTQ+ people.
+However, perhaps one of BAYMEC’s greatest accomplishments is ongoing: It provides an experienced, broad-based, and coherent political voice for the LGBTQ+ community.

 Our History